J-1 Visa Cybersecurity Manager Jobs

 Align your credentials with Specialist category requirements

-The J-1 Specialist category requires at least five years of expertise in your field.
+The J-1 visa Specialist category requires at least five years of expertise in your field.
 Document your cybersecurity certifications, CISM or CISSP credentials, and prior management experience before approaching host employers, since designated sponsors verify this during DS-2019 issuance.

 Target host employers with established security operations centers